dgraph-io/dgraph/wiki/content/deploy/index.md

 **Sharding**

 Dgraph colocates data per predicate (* P *, in RDF terminology), thus the smallest unit of data is one predicate.
 To shard the graph, one or many predicates are assigned to a group.
-Each server node in the cluster serves a single group.
-Dgraph zero assigns a group to each server node.
+Each Alpha node in the cluster serves a single group.
+Dgraph Zero assigns a group to each Alpha node.

 **Shard rebalancing**

-Dgraph zero tries to rebalance the cluster based on the disk usage in each group.
+Dgraph Zero tries to rebalance the cluster based on the disk usage in each group.
 If Zero detects an imbalance, it would try to move a predicate along with index and reverse edges to a group that has minimum disk usage.
 This can make the predicate unavailable temporarily.

 Zero would continuously try to keep the amount of data on each server even, typically running this check on a 10-min frequency.
-Thus, each additional Dgraph alpha instance would allow Zero to further split the predicates from groups and move them to the new node.
+Thus, each additional Dgraph Alpha instance would allow Zero to further split the predicates from groups and move them to the new node.

 **Consistent Replication**